AI CMO vs Marketing Agency: How Startups Should Think About Marketing Leadership

-Every growing startup eventually hits the same marketing leadership problem: you need strategic direction, not just execution — but a full-time CMO costs $200,000-$400,000 per year, a fractional human CMO runs $8,000-$15,000 per month, and a marketing agency charges $5,000-$20,000 per month and still expects you to direct the strategy.
+Every growing startup eventually hits the same marketing leadership problem: you need strategic direction, not just execution — but a full-time CMO costs $200,000–$400,000 per year, a fractional human CMO runs $8,000–$15,000 per month, and a marketing agency charges $5,000–$20,000 per month while still expecting you to direct the strategy.

-The Cost Picture
+The Cost Reality

 | Model | Monthly Cost | Annual Cost | Strategic Direction Included? |